zacanger/dotfiles/README.md

 ![screenshot](/screenshot.png?raw=true)

 Please feel free to use anything you like!
-Unless otherwise noted, everything here is under the MIT license.
+Unless otherwise noted, everything here is under the LGPL-3.0 license.

 I keep this repo at `/home/z/Dropbox/z` and symlink a lot of stuff to `/home/z`, so there may be a few references to those paths scattered around.